Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-1/index.md

 2. 2 convolutional layers with 3 fully connected layers
 3. 3 convolutional layers with 3 fully connected layers

-The filter sizes for each classifier in this section is varied and we used the Classification Cross-Entropy loss and SGD with momentum equals to 0.9 and learning rate of 0.001 for all classifiers.
+The filter sizes for each classifier in this section is varied and we use the Classification Cross-Entropy loss and SGD with momentum equals to 0.9 and learning rate of 0.001 for all classifiers.

 ```python
 # Train the CNN-6 classifier